Choosing A Route To Recruit

 Job fairs in the community can also have a beneficial effect on talent acquisition, although demographics need to be looked at carefully before committing to attend.

-From agencies to TVads: more options for talent hunters
+From agencies to online ads: more options for talent hunters

-Other strategies used by recruiters include placing advertisements in relevant trade publications and/or national newspapers; advertising vacancies via radio stations and booking TV air time.
+Other strategies used by recruiters include placing advertisements in relevant trade publications and/or national newspapers; advertising vacancies via radio stations, or booking TV air time.

-Those looking for young, socially connected employees may find their future employees by advertising – or simply sharing job alerts – on social media sites such as Facebook and LinkedIn.
+Those looking for socially connected employees may find their future employees by advertising – or simply sharing job alerts – on social media sites such as Facebook and LinkedIn or via google ads.